i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   any retransmissions, same as above

   following messages may arrive in any order:

-  <--------------     Existing Session
+  <--------------     New Session Reply (1g)
-                      with next key
+                      with Bob's ephemeral key 1
                       with bundled HTTP reply part 1

-  <--------------     Existing Session
+  <--------------     New Session Reply (1g)
-                      with next key
+                      with Bob's ephemeral key 2
                       with bundled HTTP reply part 2

-  <--------------     Existing Session
+  <--------------     New Session Reply (1g)
-                      with next key
+                      with Bob's ephemeral key 3
                       with bundled HTTP reply part 3

   After reception of any of these messages,
-  Alice switches to use existing session messages, and ratchets.
+  Alice switches to use existing session messages, creates a new inbound + outbound session pair, and ratchets.

   Existing Session     ------------------->
-  with next key
   with bundled streaming ack

-  after reception of this message, Bob ratchets

   Existing Session     ------------------->
   with bundled streaming ack

+  After reception of any of these messages,
+  Bob switches to use existing session messages.

   <--------------     Existing Session
                       with bundled HTTP reply part 4